-In the first case, the second argument is b if the special file is block-type (disks, tape) or c if it is character-type (other devices).
-The last two arguments are numbers specifying the major device type and the minor device (e.g., unit, drive, or line number).
-These may be specified in either decimal or octal.
-You must be the super-user to use this form of the command.
+mknod makes a special file.
+The first argument is the name of the entry.
+The second is b if the special file is block-type (disks, tape) or c if it is character-type (other devices).
+The last two arguments are numbers specifying the major device type and the minor device (e.g. unit, drive, or line number).